hongkiulam/raw-editor/readme.md

 - `pnpm link`
 - Monorepo style package imports

+## Concurrency

+`wasm-bindgen-rayon`

+follwing setup as described in their README

+- using nightly rust to allow -Z build-std...
+- customisation RUSTFLAGS, to enable atomics and bulk-memory features
+- enabling COOP, and COEP to allow the use of SharedArrayBuffer (Sveltekit hooks) TODO

+## Freeing the UI Main Thread

+- Image processing is a CPU intensive task, if the functions are invoked on the main thread, it would pause all UI interactions for the duration of the invocation.
+- To mitigate this, the image prcessing code can be executed from a Web Worker

 ## Other notes

 - Originally, I wanted to use LibRaw, but with my lack of knowledge around C, it ran into many obstacles in compiling the program to WASM